feeling sad and lonely in a relationship

-“I am so depressed and lonely in my marriage” – while it is sad, it is not uncommon for a person or both partners to feel unhappy and lonely in a relationship or marriage.
-In fact, feeling sad and lonely in a relationship is so common that it is considered normal.
-But before we address your “I am so depressed in my marriage” issue and talk about what can be done to overcome the feeling, let’s understand what it means to feel lonely in a marriage.
+“I am so depressed and lonely in my marriage” or “I feel lost in my marriage” – while sad, this is not an uncommon experience in marriages (and even long-term relationships).
+In fact, feeling depressed and alone in a relationship is so common that it is considered normal.
+But before we address why you’re depressed in your relationship and talk about what can be done to overcome the feeling, let’s understand what it means to feel this way in a marriage.

-Feeling sad and lonely in a relationship does not mean that you don’t love your partner.
-It means that you no longer feel emotionally connected or close to your partner.
+Feeling sad and lonely in a relationship does not mean that you don’t love your partner or that you’re stuck in a loveless marriage.
+Being married but lonely means that you no longer feel emotionally connected or close to your partner.
 You’re talking but no longer communicating your needs, concerns, or fears.
 You’re probably not fighting or yelling at each other either because you have figured that there is no point in doing so or maybe it’s just easier and more convenient to not bother yourselves about anything.

-To understand the reasons why a person feels lonely and depressed in their marriage and figure out ways to deal with or overcome such a situation, we spoke to psychologist Pragati Sureka (MA in Clinical Psychology, professional credits from Harvard Medical School), who specializes in addressing issues like anger management, parenting issues, abusive and loveless marriage through emotional ability resources.
+To help you understand the reasons why you feel alone in marriage, the signs of emotional abandonment in marriage, and figure out ways to deal with or overcome such a situation, we spoke to psychologist Pragati Sureka (MA in Clinical Psychology, professional credits from Harvard Medical School), who specializes in addressing issues like anger management, parenting issues, abusive and loveless marriage through emotional ability resources.

 What Causes One To Feel Depressed And Lonely In A Marriage?

-If you feel lonely in a marriage, it’s probably because there is a lack of emotional intimacy and a disregard for or a certain ignorance of your needs.
-Emotional support is crucial to maintaining a marriage, the lack of which could spell doom for the partnership or, in this case, leave you feeling sad and lonely.
+If you feel lonely in the relationship, it’s probably because there is a lack of intimacy and a disregard for or a certain ignorance of your needs.
+Emotional support is crucial to maintaining a marriage, the lack of which could spell doom for the companionship in marriage or, at the very least, leave you feeling sad and lonely.
 There could be other reasons also, ranging from responsibilities to unrealistic expectations and lack of vulnerability.
-Let’s explore 6 such causes:
+Let’s explore 6 such underlying issues behind these feelings.